Meet Our Team

 Fear Free Certified

-Kassey joins the Midtown Veterinary Medical Center with over 6 years of experience as a technician and 16 years of experience in the animal care industry.
+Kassey, our amazing and talented lead technician, has been with Midtown Veterinary Medical Center since we opened our doors in late December, 2019.
+Kassey came to us with over 9 years of experience as a technician and 19 years of experience in the animal care industry.
 Her passion for animals started at a young age and she was eventually able to become a member of a local 4H club where she participated in the equine and canine programs alongside the leadership track.
 Although Kassey is not a CO native she has enjoyed the Fort Collins area as her home for most of her life.
-Kassey has 2 dogs, Benny a 10year old female whippet and McFly a 7yr old male border terrier.
-During her free time, she enjoys hiking in the beautiful rocky mountains and competing with her dogs in different dog sports like barn hunt, scent works, lure coursing and dock diving.
+Kassey shares her life with McFly, a 10yr old male border terrier.
+Together they enjoy exploring CO while hiking or running half marathons.
+They can also be found competing in dog sports like dock diving, scent work, and barn hunting.

 I moved to Colorado in August of 2020 and am originally from the NW suburbs of Chicago.
 I’m currently in the Penn Foster Technician program to get certified and be able to move forward in my veterinary career.
 I’ve always had a passion for animals and want to eventually work with exotics and large animals.